A Small Family Business: World Premiere Reviews

 What a strange race the British are: how cocky and self-righteous in politics, how cynical and self-mocking in art.
 Anyone seeing this week's new plays might have got a grim and sour impression of the Englishman at large: at home, according to Alan Ayckbourn, he is greedy and squalid; abroad, according to Dusty Hughes, he is a meddling, ineffectual busybody.

-A Small Family Business (Olivier) is the bright economics of the shady '80s.
+The theme of Ayckbourn's A Small Family Business (Olivier) is the bright economics of the shady '80s.
 The business of the title is called Ayres & Graces - which is ironical, for the members of the family are bent as a hairpin.
 Ayckbourn's thesis is not so much that property is theft but that only theft qualifies as property.

 Managing director Jack McCracken (Michael Gambon) asks for basic trust, but his relations are busy ripping off the business for their private benefit.
 It is a kind of economic incest; and one of Ayckbourn's most uncomfortable insights is that crookedness is sexy.
 (He is often condescendingly thought of as a condescending bourgeois entertainer, but he's sending us the same venomous message as Caryl Churchill in Serious Money.)

-A Small Family Business is like an English suburban comedy written by Ibsen.
+In fact, A Small Family Business is like an English suburban comedy written by Ibsen.
 The combination is hard to imagine, but the writing lives up to it: the comedy is raucous and malevolent, the logic of the action is grotesque but remorseless.
 Ibsen's characters are usually driven by dark moral urges; Ayckbourn's are animated by the spirit of demented acquisition.

 The direction (Ayckbourn's own) has one major flaw: the Italian Rivetti brothers, who are so essential to the dark side of the play, are all played as caricatures.
 I feel a bit uneasy telling The Master how to direct his own play, but this almost emasculates the argument which otherwise ripples with malignant moral and social accuracy.
 Some of the supporting cast are not quite up to scratch (as in Ibsen, there are hardly any "supporting" roles in Ayckbourn); but there are poisonously realistic performances from Simon Cadell, and veteran Ayckbournians Polly Adams and Diane Bull.
 Michael Gambon plays Jack, the Oedipus of suburbia, with a grand, wounded air: a glorious performance, humble and menacing, which calls for both pity and laughter as he declines from macho master to back-slapping pinstripe mafioso.